 According to the sources, water pollution can be classified into the following types given in the picture,

-Water bodies can be polluted by different types of substances like industrial wastes, organic sewage wastes, chemical fertilizer (plant nutrients), disease-producing microorganisms, toxic chemicals, sediments, heat, petroleum oil, etc. It can affect the beneficial use of water discuss in this learning chemistry topics.
+Water bodies can be polluted by different types of substances like industrial wastes, organic sewage wastes, chemical fertilizers (plant nutrients), disease-producing microorganisms, toxic chemicals, sediments, heat, petroleum oil, etc. It can affect the beneficial use of water discuss in this learning chemistry topic.

 Industrial water pollution

 The wastes discharged by the industries are called industrial wastes which included the compounds of metals (Hg, Cd, Pb, etc), organic compounds (alcohol, aldehydes, ketones, etc).
 Industrial wastes and sewage mainly contain organic compounds.
 These are used as food by bacteria in the lakes and rivers which rapidly increasing the population of bacteria in water.
 These bacteria oxidize nitrogen and phosphorus present in organic compounds.
 Therefore, the oxidation process consumes large quantities of oxygen gas dissolved in river water.
 The loss of dissolved oxygen from the river water causes water pollution to the death of fish and other aquatic life present in lakes, streams, rivers, and oceans.

 The air contains sulfur dioxide (SO2) that undergoes photolytic and catalytic oxidation to form SO3 which reacts with rainy water or moisture to form sulfuric acid rain also the secondary facts of the water pollution.